Del Palmer: Early life

 Also in 1986, he appeared in the video to "The Big Sky" as a guitar-playing army major, which, in 1987, was nominated for Best Female Video at the MTV Video Music Awards.
 Del Palmer also appeared as Houdini, the man about to be kissed by Bush on the front cover to her 1982 album, The Dreaming.

-He's credited with engineering on three further albums involving Bush: Midge Ure's Answers to Nothing (where Palmer engineered her vocal guest recordings), Roy Harper's Once and Alan Stivell's Again.
+Palmer engineered three further albums involving Bush: Midge Ure's Answers to Nothing (where Palmer engineered her vocal guest recordings), Roy Harper's Once and Alan Stivell's Again.

 He played bass guitar on Lionheart, Never for Ever, The Dreaming, Hounds of Love, The Sensual World and Aerial (on 5 tracks), and on one track on 50 Words for Snow.
 Palmer played bass on Billy Sherwood's Back Against the Wall and Return to the Dark Side of the Moon, both Pink Floyd tribute albums.

-Palmer released his first solo album titled Leap of Faith in 2007 with a follow-up five-track EP titled Outtees & Alternatives in 2008.
+Palmer released his first solo album, Leap of Faith, in 2007, followed by a five-track EP, Outtees & Alternatives, in 2008.
 He released his second album, Gift, in 2010.
 His third album, Point of Safe Return, was released in March 2015.
 In 2018, Palmer played a series of concerts in England and Ireland, with members of Kate Bush tribute band Cloudbusting to celebrate 40 years since the release of her first album.

-He appeared in the BBC television documentary Queens of British Pop discussing Kate Bush, and again in the BBC Four documentary The Kate Bush Story – Running Up That Hill.
+He appeared in the BBC television documentary Queens of British Pop discussing Kate Bush, and in the BBC Four documentary The Kate Bush Story – Running Up That Hill.

 Death

 Palmer died on 5 January 2024, at the age of 71.

-Kate Bush paid tribute to Palmer, saying: "It’s hard to know what to say… He was a big part of my life and my work for many years.
-It’s going to take a long time to come to terms with him not being here with us.
-He was incredibly creative – talented in lots of different ways.
-He was a brilliant musician, bass player, a great artist – he was always drawing.
-Once he covered a whole recording consul [sic] in cartoons.
-It took him days and it looked absolutely stunning.
-He taught himself to be a recording engineer, engineering several of my albums and later releasing his own...I’m going to miss him terribly."
+Bush wrote a tribute on her website, praising his creativity and skill, and said she would "miss him terribly".